inbo/oscibio/README.md

-# LifeWatch INBO blog
+# OSCIBIO website

-This repository contains the content and settings for the [LifeWatch INBO blog](http://lifewatch.inbo.be/blog).
-It is generated as a static website with [Pelican](http://docs.getpelican.com).
+This repository contains the content and settings for the [Open science lab for biodiversity website](https://oscibio.inbo.be).
+It is generated as a static website with [Jekyll](https://jekyllrb.com/).

 ## Getting started